+- a.
+Part 135 instrument proficiency check as required by national aviation regulations i.e., FAR 135.297 for operations that conduct IFR flights

+- b.
+Annual review of infection control, medical systems installed on the aircraft, patient loading and unloading procedures and altitude physiology in include signs and symptoms of hypoxia.

+- c.
+Air Medical Resource Management (AMRM) or ACRM consistent with Authority Having Jurisdiction regulation.
+Specific content of AMRM/ACRM training and organization of topics must reflect an organization's unique culture and specific needs, such that curriculum topics may include, but not be limited to:

 - Aeronautical Decision Making

 - Information processing

 - Stress and performance

 - Task Complexity

 - Communications Processes and Decision Behavior

 - Briefings

 - o Inquiry/advocacy/assertion

-- o Crew self-critique re: decisions and actions
+- Crew self-critique re: decisions and actions

 - Conflict resolution

 - o Communications and decision making

 - Team Building and Maintenance

-- o Leadership/followership/concern for tasks
+- Leadership/followership/concern for tasks

 - Interpersonal relationships/group climate

 - Workload Management and Situation Awareness

-- Preparation/planning/vigilance
+- o Preparation/planning/vigilance

 - Workload distribution/distraction avoidance

-- o Individual factors/stress reduction
+- Individual factors/stress reduction

-- 3. The certificate holder must have a policy or procedure to address proficiency.
+- 4. The certificate holder must have a policy or procedure to address proficiency.
 This is in reference to pilots who are on-duty but have not flown recently due to weather or call volume.